To drive the real effective cost of financing a home purchase down to zero.

 Re-Imagining the Home Buying Process

 FirstStep is singularly focused on making home buying more affordable.
-With our smart Agreement for Sale (AFS) financing model you can buy a home today and save money for your future.
+With our smart, responsible financing model you can buy a home today and save money for your future.

 Beyond The Mortgage

-FirstStep’s Agreement for Sale model moves beyond the traditional mortgage, creating significant upfront and monthly cost savings for home buyers and unique security structure for both lenders and insurers.
+FirstStep’s model moves beyond the traditional mortgage, creating significant upfront and monthly cost savings for home buyers and unique security structure for both lenders and insurers.

 FirstStep Financial was founded by Steve Earle and Jason Bond, two Vancouver-based entrepreneurs increasingly troubled by what the housing crisis was doing to their communities – and to their children’s prospects of purchasing a home of their own.
 Meet Jason and Steve below.